-Piano Jazz Session - Brad Meldhau
+Piano Jazz Sessions: Brad Meldhau

 Piano Jazz Session

-Outside the jazz realm, Mr Mehldau has made various recordings, including Teatro by Willie Nelson and Scar by singer-songwriter Joe Henry.
-His talent can be heard in movie soundtracks (Stanley Kubrick’s Eyes Wide Shut, Wim Wenders's The Million Dollar Hotel).
-He also composed the soundtrack to the 2001 French film Ma femme est une actrice, directed by Yvan Attal.
-Further, New York City’s Carnegie Hall commissioned several works for piano and voice from him, drawing on texts from Louise Bogan’s “The Blue Estuaries” and Rainer Maria Rilke’s “The Book of Hours: Love Poems to God”.
-These pieces, recorded with soprano Renée Fleming, were compiled to form the album Love Sublime in 2006 and, that same year, Nonesuch released the Brad Mehldau Trio’s House on Hill, a record featuring his jazz compositions for trio.
-In 2008, Carnegie Hall commissioned him to produce a cycle of seven love songs for Swedish mezzo-soprano Anne Sofie von Otter, which resulted in the double album Love Songs, released by Naïve in 2010, featuring this cycle combined with a selection of French, American, English and Swedish vocal pieces.
-The work received extensive critical acclaim.
-In 2013, Mr Mehldau premiered Variations on a Melancholy Theme, an orchestral piece he performed with the Orpheus Chamber Orchestra and the Britten Sinfonia.
+Outside the world of jazz, Brad Mehldau has contributed to various recordings (Teatro by Willie Nelson, Scar by singer and songwriter Joe Henry).
+His music can also be heard on the big screen (Eyes Wide Shut by Stanley Kubrick, The Million Dollar Hotel by Wim Wender).
+And he composed the soundtrack for the French film Ma femme est une actrice (Yvan Attal, 2001).
+Carnegie Hall in New York has also commissioned him to produce several works for piano and voice: The Blue Estuaries, The Book of Hours: Love Poems to God; recorded with soprano Renée Fleming, which are featured on the 2006 album Love Sublime.
+During that same year Nonesuch produced House On Hill, an album of his jazz compositions for trio.
+In 2008, Carnegie Hall asked him to compose a cycle of seven love songs for the Swedish mezzo-soprano Anne Sofie von Otter, which was premiered in 2010.
+Love Songs (Naïve, 2010) is a double album dedicated to this cycle, and also includes a selection of French, American, English and Swedish songs.
+The album has been widely acclaimed by music critics.
+In 2013, Brad Mehldau created Variations on a Melancholy Theme, an orchestral piece that he performed with the Orpheus Chamber Orchestra and the Britten Sinfonia.